razvan700/MonitoringStudentsApp/README.md

 https://github.com/razvan700/MonitoringStudentsApp/blob/61e80a5779a36816669579d4e30bc6bb39a4c496/Database.PNG

 The frontend features a big paper field titled "Add student",  two empty text fields, labeled student address, and student name.
 Also, a green "ADD" button.
+Below this, there is another paper, titled "Students" for displaying the list of students present in the database.

 I am working on implementing multiple types of users(student, professor, and admin).